 219. Delegation by Commissioner of Titles

-(1) The Commissioner of Titles may delegate the Commissioner’s functions under section 218 to a member of the Authority’s staff who is an Australian lawyer (within the meaning of that term in the Legal Profession Act 2008 section 3).
+(1) The Commissioner of Titles may delegate the Commissioner’s functions under section 218 to a member of the Authority’s staff who is a lawyer.

 (2) The delegation must be in writing signed by the Commissioner of Titles.